-- 4.6.1 The certifying body must have the scope of each certification program clearly defined and available to the public.
-If the certifying body has a web site, a description of the scope must be included.
-This will include the following: - 4.6.1.1 A description of the organizational structure and legal status of the organization. - 4.6.1.2 A description of the certification programs including, rules for granting, maintaining, suspending and revoking certificates. - 4.6.1.3 Purpose of the certification program. - 4.6.1.4 An outline of the scope of the program to include the areas covered by the certification and required knowledge, skills and abilities for applicants.
-A study guide must be available. - 4.6.1.5 Criteria used for the evaluation of any required training program(s) /course(s) and/or trainer(s). - 4.6.1.6 The application form and an outline of the application process.
-The application must include a statement that the applicant agrees to comply with the requirements for certification. - 4.6.1.7 An outline of the examination and certification procedure. - 4.6.1.8 A description of restrictions or limitations on the use of the certification body's marks, and on ways of referring to the certificates granted. - 4.6.1.9 A directory of certified individuals.
+- 4.6.1 The certifying body must have the scope of each certification program clearly defined and available to the public through a web site The site must include the following information: - 4.6.1.1 A description of the organizational structure and legal status of the organization. - 4.6.1.2 Purpose of the certification program. - 4.6.1.3 An outline of the scope of the program to include the areas covered by the certification and the required knowledge, skills and abilities of applicants. - 4.6.1.4 The minimum education, training and experience required of applicants - 4.6.1.5 A description of the procedures used to test or evaluate the knowledge skills and abilities of the applicant - 4.6.1.6 The standards and rules for granting, maintaining, suspending and revoking certificates.